top of page

 Targeting Specialty and Ethnic Holiday Markets

-A highly lucrative but frequently overlooked marketing channel involves selling direct to specific cultural and ethnic populations.
-Across the globe, lamb is the traditional, customary meat around major religious observances and cultural holidays.
-Demands for lamb spike dramatically during specific times of the year, including Greek Orthodox Easter, Roman Catholic Easter, Passover, Christmas, and Ramadan.
+A highly lucrative but frequently overlooked marketing channel is selling directly to specific cultural demographics.
+Global demand for lamb spikes dramatically around major religious observances, including Greek Orthodox Easter, Roman Catholic Easter, Passover, Christmas, and Ramadan.

-Direct-market farmers can invite buyers directly to the farm to select their animals in person.
-Providing clean, designated spaces on-site for customers who wish to perform traditional harvest rituals, which can foster strong, long-term community relationships and guarantee a loyal customer base that returns year after year.
+Pro-Tip: Inviting buyers to select their animals on-farm and providing clean, designated spaces for traditional harvest rituals can foster strong, long-term community relationships and guarantee a loyal, returning customer base.

 Selling to Chefs and Wholesale Demands

-Partnering directly with local independent chefs and upscale farm-to-table restaurants offers another excellent avenue for consistent wholesale revenue.
-Professional chefs are constantly seeking high-quality, locally raised, grass-fed lamb to feature on their seasonal menus.
-They value the freshness, flavor consistency, and compelling story behind sustainably raised local livestock.
+Partnering with local chefs and farm-to-table restaurants is an excellent way to secure consistent wholesale revenue.
+Culinary professionals highly value the freshness, flavor, and compelling story of sustainably raised local lamb.

-When pitching to chefs, be prepared to provide consistent volume throughout the season or work with them to feature creative menu items that utilize the entire carcass, rather than just high-demand loins and racks.
+Pro-Tip: When pitching to chefs, be prepared to guarantee consistent volume.
+Better yet, collaborate with them to design creative menu items that utilize the entire carcass, rather than just high-demand racks and loins.

 Final Considerations For Sheep Meat Sales